7thSinScribe/ThePeculiarium/_posts/2023-04-21-onceuponaspacetime.md

 In this village, there was a wise and kind-hearted storyteller named Maelis, who was loved by all for her enchanting tales that taught lessons of wisdom and virtue.
 One evening, as darkness enveloped the village, Maelis gathered the children around the flickering fire, casting eerie shadows on their faces, and began to weave a tale that would send shivers down their spines.

-"Once upon a time," she began, her voice barely a whisper, "in a place that exists beyond the borders of our world, where the lines between realities blur and bend, there lived the twins.
+"Once upon a space-time," she began, her voice barely a whisper, "in a place that exists beyond the borders of our world, where the lines between realities blur and bend, there lived the twins.
 These beings were Nature and Space-time, and they were boundless and eternal.

 The elder sibling, Noum, was space-time.
 She was wise and just, always seeking balance and harmony among the celestial realms.
 Her younger sibling, Enon, born only after Noum had become space-time governed the realm of Nature, nurturing the growth of life in all its forms, guiding the evolution of countless worlds.